Rutgers CRNA Program

 The curriculum begins with a didactic phase during which many of the DNP core and scientific foundation courses are taken, providing the underpinnings for, and introduction to, the specialized curriculum that follows.
-Options will be available for students to complete the didactic phase as a full time student for 12 months, or to complete the same courses over a 24 month period as a part-time student.
-The twelve courses (34 credits) in the didactic phase will be available in either distance format or in an executive model that combines web-based learning with very limited face-to-face instruction.
+The eleven courses (32 credits) in the didactic phase will be available in either distance format or in an executive model that combines web-based learning with very limited face-to-face instruction.
 It will be feasible to complete the didactic phase from a distant location.

-Anesthesia Clinical Specialty Phase – The final 24 months of study include 39 credits of didactic course work and 12 credits of clinical anesthesia practicum.
-These courses are offered only in the traditional or hybrid format, and are taken as part of a full time course of study.
-Classes, lectures, simulation labs and workshop are held on the RBHS campus in Newark NJ.
+Anesthesia Clinical Specialty Phase – The final 24 months of study include 39 credits of didactic course work and 14 credits of clinical anesthesia practicum.
+These courses are offered only in the traditional or hybrid format and are taken as part of a full-time course of study.
+Classes, lectures, simulation labs, and workshop are held on the RBHS campus in Newark NJ.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.